General information on ranking

 Entrepreneurship: Students and alumni tell us whether their school took entrepreneurship as seriously as other career paths and rate the quality of training they received to start a small business or startup.
 Recruiters rate schools according to whether graduates show exceptional entrepreneurial skills and drive.

 Diversity Index: From US schools, the ranking also collects data on the race, ethnicity, and gender of their class members.
-The Diversity Index rewards schools for recruiting both minority students and women, with additional weight given to underrepresented minorities.
+The Diversity Index rewards schools for recruiting both minority students and women and nonbinary students, with additional weight given to underrepresented minorities.
+It is calculated as follows: Race and Ethnicity (50%), Gender (50%).

 Additional information